juhasev/sample-ninja-help/panel-health.md

 ### Quality score

 The quality score can be between 0 and 100.
 Each time panelist is returned to Sample Ninja with the status "completed," the quality score is incremented +10.
-The quality score is stored in **QUALITY_SCORE** variable enabling you to use it in the Business Rules, qualification, filter and more.
+The quality score is stored in **QUALITY_SCORE** variable enabling you to use it in the Business Rules, qualifications, filters and more.

 ### Scores